Mthobisi-Mastermind/Pygame/README.md

 The program is complete and functions accordingly, but might be upgraded as time goes on.

 ## Inspiration
-Inspired by Hyperion dev, by that they teach you all the skills on how to play around with loops to get desired results.
+Inspired by Hyperion dev, they teach you all the skills on how to play around with loops to get desired results.

 ## Contact
 Created by @Mthobisi-Mastermind, feel free to contact me: